nanobox-io/nanobox-guides/articles/mongodb/create.md

 # Create a MongoDB Component

 To add a MongoDB to your app, add a data component to your boxfile.yml with the `image` set to `nanobox/mongodb`.
-It's also recommended you append your image with a specific version of MongoDB to future-proof the component.
-Available versions are listed [here](/mongodb/configure/#mongodb-version).
+You should append your image with a specific version of MongoDB.
+Available versions are listed in the [MongoDB Config Options guide](/mongodb/configure/#mongodb-version).

 ```yaml
 data.mongodb: